Title IX of the Educational Amendments of 1972 provides that:

 The Title IX Coordinator works closely with the Office of the Dean of Students to address reports and complaints of student sexual harassment, misconduct, dating or domestic violence, and stalking.

-People may contact the Title IX Coordinator, Deputy Title IX Coordinator, or Dean of Students with questions or concerns, or to file a complaint.
+People may contact the Title IX Coordinator or Deputy Title IX Coordinator with questions or concerns, or to file a complaint.
+For more information about reporting/complaint options, visit the sexual violence website or the main discrimination complaint website.

 William & Mary’s Title IX Coordinator is: